haberdashPI/vscode-master-key/notes.md

 NEXT UP:

-UNIT TESTS for palette / and visual binding display

 IMPROVE KEYBINDINGS: I have thoughts about how to change my keymap now (maybe prioritize any keybinding redesign before doing this)
   (maybe this is a good time to redesign the repeated keys setup)